charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - a component is a piece of the UI that has its own logic and appearance
 	- it can be as small as a button or as large as an entire page
 - components are javascript functions that return mark up
+- There are multiple options for deployment of a react app:
+	- with a `<script>` tag on a CDN - content delivery network
+	-